toshitorihara/Deep-Learning-Challenge/README.md

 # Charity Funding Predictor

-## Background
+## Objective
-Using machine learning and neural networks, create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
-The dataset containing more than 34,000 organizations that have received funding from Alphabet Soup over the years as following:
+Using machine learning and neural networks, to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+The dataset contains more than 34,000 organizations that have received funding from Alphabet Soup over the years with columns as following:
 * **EIN** and **NAME**—Identification columns
 * **APPLICATION_TYPE**—Alphabet Soup application type
 * **AFFILIATION**—Affiliated sector of industry